mark-watson/Java-AI-Book/manuscript/kgn.md

 ~~~~~~~~

-The class **EntityDetail** defines SPARQL query templates in lines ??-??
-TBD that have slots for the URI of the entity URI.
+The class **EntityDetail** defines SPARQL query templates in lines 80-154 that have slots (using **%s** for string replacement) for the URI of an entity.
 We use different templates for different entity types.
+Before we look at these SPARQL query templates, let's learn two additional features of the SPARQL language.

 We mentioned the **OPTIONAL** triple matching patterns in the chapter *Semantic Web*.
 Before looking at the Java code, let's first look at how optional matching works.
 We will run the KGN application asking for information on the city Seattle and then use the **sparql** command to print the generated SPARQL produced by the method **cityResults** (most output is not shown here for brevity).
-On line 2 I enter the query string "Seattle"" and on line 22 I enter the command "sparql" to print out the generated SPARQL:
+On line 2 I enter the query string "Seattle" and on line 22 I enter the command "sparql" to print out the generated SPARQL:

-linenos=on}
+{linenos=on}
 ~~~~~~~~
 Enter entities query:
 Seattle